Continuing Education Activity

 Patients suffering from aphasia have difficulties communicating their wants and needs.
 Some patients with aphasia are cognizant of their deficit and situation, which can be frustrating and may lead to severe depression and lack of participation in therapy.
 Therefore, early diagnosis of depression is instrumental in treating the aphasic patient.
 The patient will require emotional support from family, friends, and/or spiritual leaders.
 Referral to a psychiatrist, neuropsychologist, and/or psychologist for evaluation and management may be indicated.
 In addition, the treatment of depression includes pharmacological management.
 First-line medications include selective serotonin reuptake inhibitors (SSRIs), as well as tricyclic antidepressants (TCAs).
 However, SSRIs are generally preferred due to lower side effect profiles.

 Advances in neuroimaging technology now can appreciate the activation of the language areas of the brain, allowing for further advances in aphasia research and treatment.
-Studies on transcranial stimulation by direct electrical current (TES) and transcranial magnetic stimulation (TMS) have shown some promising results.
+Studies on transcranial stimulation by direct electrical current (TES) and transcranial magnetic stimulation (TMS) have shown promising results.
 Along with therapy, there has been an improvement in word-finding, function, and activity outcomes.
 It should be noted that using neuroimaging to isolate optimal stimulation sites for the use of TES is expensive and time-consuming; therefore, it is currently more applicable in research rather than clinical treatment.
 Stimulation of ancillary systems is easier and has shown to be promising.
 Studies on pharmacological therapy have yielded mixed results and tend to coincide with the treatment of CVAs.
 Drug therapies have included dopaminergic agents, and catecholaminergic agents can facilitate neural plasticity and recovery but require further research.

 Aphasia can present insidiously or acutely and is caused by several disease processes that need to be ruled out such as CVA, brain tumor, brain hemorrhage, traumatic brain injury (TBI), and dementia due to toxin, infection, or vascular.